 (1) The electrical equipment is to be so selected that its maximum surface temperature will not reach the ignition temperature of any gas, vapour or dust which may be present.
-Maximum surface temperature according to temperature class of electrical equipment is as following table.
+Maximum surface temperature according to temperature class of electrical equipment is in Table 6.1.23.